-Forest Owner is the owner of any interest in the

-real (as opposed to personal) property involved in a forest offset project.
+A Forest Owner is the owner of any interest in the real (as opposed to personal) property involved in a forest offset project.
 Generally, a Forest Owner is the owner in fee of the real property involved in a forest offset project.
-In some cases, one entity may be the owner in fee while another entity may have an interest in the trees or the timber on the property, in which case all entities or individuals with interest in the real property are collectively considered the Forest Owners, however, a single Forest Owner must be identified as the Project removals of CO_2 from the atmosphere, or reduce or prevent emissions of CO_2 to the atmosphere, through increasing and/or conserving forest carbon stocks.
+In some cases, one entity may be the owner in fee while another entity may have an interest in the trees or the timber on the property, in which case all entities or individuals with interest in the real property are collectively considered the Forest Owners, however, a single Forest Owner must be identified as the Project Sponsor.